Outdoor cinemas in the UK

 Website: www.bst-hydepark.com/open-house/

-As if there wasn’t enough to get excited about for this year’s BST Hyde Park – we snapped up our tickets to see Bruce Springsteen months ago – London’s biggest summer festival will also be hosting its popular midweek Open House series again this year, where movie lovers can catch some classic films as part of its huge outdoor cinema experience.
-Alongside screenings of the likes of Cool Runnings, E.T.
-The Extra-Terrestrial, Annie and Miss Harris Goes to Paris, visitors can also expect yoga in the park, theatre performances, arts and crafts, and circus skill workshops alongside pop-up bars and street food markets.
+As if there wasn’t enough to get excited about for this year’s BST Hyde Park – to include Stevie Wonder and ELO – London’s biggest summer festival will also be hosting its popular midweek Open House series again this year, where movie lovers can catch some classic films as part of its huge outdoor cinema experience.
+Alongside screenings of favourite Summer films visitors can also expect yoga in the park, theatre performances, arts and crafts, and circus skill workshops alongside pop-up bars and street food markets.
 The best bit?
 Entry is free.

 3. Rooftop Film Club